emperorjm/xion-marketplace-demo/README.md

 1. Navigate to `http://localhost:5173`
 2. Select **"Admin"** from the role dropdown in the navbar
 3. Click **"Admin"** in the navigation menu

+#### Deploy Additional Contracts

+The Admin Panel includes a **Deploy Contracts** section if you need to deploy new contract instances:

+- **Instantiate Asset Contract** - Deploy a new NFT collection contract
+- **Instantiate Marketplace Contract** - Deploy a new marketplace contract

+Both forms auto-configure the app with the new contract addresses after successful deployment.

 #### Query Current Minter